Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

 A Baby’s Diet

 To be able to bring the most benefit, flaxseeds need to break down completely within the body and be absorbed by the digestive system.
-Thus, don’t bake them into muffins, bakes, or breads, as that can prevent absorption of all the constituents in an appropriate manner.
+Thus, don’t bake them into muffins, bakes, or bread, as that can prevent absorption of all the constituents in an appropriate manner.

 • When giving your baby some porridge or yoghurt, mix a few seeds with it.